braincock/cockfuck/README.md

 6. `Makefile`: Makefile for building and benchmarking the Rust and C++ interpreters.
 7. `collatz.cf`: A program that computes the number of steps to reach 0 or 1 following the [Collatz sequence](http://en.wikipedia.org/wiki/Collatz_conjecture).
 Original implementation in Brainfuck by [Daniel B. Cristofani](http://www.hevanet.com/cristofd/brainfuck/collatz.b).

-The interpreter reads cockfuck source from a file and executes it, taking input either from stdin or as specified by redirection.
-The translators read brainfuck or cockfuck source from a file, as appropriate, and print the translation to stdout; all tests to date indicate that the interconversion is (ahem) idempotent.
+The interpreter reads cockfuck source from a file and executes it, taking input from stdin.
+The translators read brainfuck or cockfuck source from a file or stdin and print the translation to stdout; all tests to date indicate that the interconversion is (ahem) idempotent.

 ## A Summary of cockfuck Syntax ##